Orange-OpenSource/a11y-guidelines/src/en/articles/form/part1/index.md

 For our registration form, we are going to add a password field, specifying the format that we want.

 When adding a password field, it is also important to allow the possibility of displaying or hiding the password.
-This allows users with motor, attention or cognitive disorders to avoid possible input errors.
+This helps users with motor, attention, or cognitive impairments avoid input errors.

 <div class="col-md-8">
   <form id="formulaire4" class="border border-secondary p-3 my-2">